 The former First Lady said in a recent episode of her new podcast that she was suffering from “low-grade depression” as a result of the Trump Administration’s cruel handling of the increasingly visible racial strife in America.
 It’s easy to understand why.

 These factors and more have led to a unique trauma.
 On top of the disproportionate impacts of COVID-19 on BIPOC populations, recent violence against black people makes the phenomenon of black stress even more troubling.
 The root of the problem runs deep.
 It has been here a long time.
 And society-writ-large has not yet made any meaningful, systematic attempts to weed it out.

-In the interim, self-care and understanding depressive symptoms has become more critical than ever.
+In the interim, self-care and understanding depressive symptoms have become more critical than ever.
 But therapy isn’t always affordable for everyone, or accessible.
-For the long term, Americans in particular need to create meaningful, substantive change.
+For the long term, Americans, in particular, need to create meaningful, substantive change.
 We can, and we must.